trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/making-fields-visible-in-print-format.md

 #### Step 4: Update

 Update Customize Form to save changed.
-Reload your ERPNext account, and then check Print Format for confirmation.
+Reload your SOMA account, and then check Print Format for confirmation.